 Antti is Associate Professor of Quantitative Linguistics at the

 University of Alberta and founder of ALTLab.
+He is also the Partnership director for the SSHRC funded Partnership “21st Century Tools for Indigenous Languages“.
 His research applies and develops statistical and computational methods, as well as corpora and language technology, in modeling linguistic phenomena, with an aim for cognitive plausibility, and contrasting evidence representing different modalities of language.
 Prior to his academic career, he worked in senior managerial positions for Lingsoft, a Finnish language technology company, responsible for proofing tools such as those that will be developed by ALTLab.
 In ALTLab, Antti is responsible for the overall planning and management of the project, and supervising both research and development of the computational linguistic models and subsequent applications for Plains Cree and other indigenous languages.

 Katherine is a PhD student in the Department of Linguistics at the University of Alberta, and Lab Co-ordinator (Western Cree dictionaries).
 Her background is in description and maintenance of Native American languages, especially Plains Cree, and in comparative Algonquian.
 Her interests include the description and analysis of the phonology, morphosyntax, and discourse structure of Plains Cree.
 At the ALTLab, she is currently involved in recordings, the adaptation of the Plains Cree finite state machine to the Woods Cree dialect, and the development of a synchronic and diachronic derivational analyser for Cree.

 Eddie Antonio Santos – NRC Application Software Developer